-Listing 15-10: Defining a MyBox<T> type
+Listing 15-8: Defining a MyBox<T> type

-We define a struct named MyBox and declare a generic parameter T, since we want our type to be able to hold values of any type.
-MyBox is a tuple struct with one element of type T. The MyBox::new function takes one parameter of type T and returns a MyBox instance that holds the value passed in.
+We define a struct named MyBox and declare a generic parameter T , because we want our type to hold values of any type.
+The MyBox type is a tuple struct with one element of type T. The MyBox::new function takes one parameter of type T  and returns a MyBox instance that holds the value passed in .

-Let’s try adding the code from Listing 15-9 to the code in Listing 15-10 and changing main to use the MyBox<T> type we’ve defined instead of Box<T>.
-The code in Listing 15-11 won’t compile because Rust doesn’t know how to dereference MyBox:
+Let’s try adding the main function in Listing 15-7 to Listing 15-8 and changing it to use the MyBox<T> type we’ve defined instead of Box<T>.
+The code in Listing 15-9 won’t compile because Rust doesn’t know how to dereference MyBox:

-Filename: src/main.rs
+src/main.rs

 fn main() {